• Skip to main content

 Discover the 24-Hour Qi Clock in Chinese Medicine

 Did you know that the time of day can indicate where the imbalance is in your body?
-You might be familiar with the terms diurnal and nocturnal.
+You might be familiar with the terms nocturnal and diurnal.
 Diurnal means active during the daytime, while nocturnal means active during the nighttime.
 Together the two make up a 24-hour cycle known as a day.
 But, in traditional Chinese medicine, this 24-hour cycle is viewed as much more than just a day in the life.
-The 24 hours of the day are viewed as increments of time and every two-hour section is associated with a specific organ meridian that runs through the body.
+The 24 hours of the day are viewed as increments of time and every two-hour section is associated with a specific organ meridian that runs through your body.
 This is known as the Qi clock.

 In Chinese medicine, this gives a much deeper look into how the body functions.
 Chinese medical theory divides the body based upon the 12 organ meridians.
 Each of the meridians is assigned a two-hour time slot.
 The Meridians are directional pathways of the energy flow of Qi through your body.
 The Qi flows through each Meridian in a peak flow at specific times during the day – in essence a 24-hour human body clock of qi flow.
 For example, the liver meridian is associated with the hours of 1 a.m. to 3 a.m.
 If you wake up during this time frame, then there could be an issue with your liver meridian.
-To the experienced practitioner or TCM therapist this can be used for diagnosis.
+To the experienced acupuncturist or TCM therapist this can be used for diagnosis.

 During a 24-hour period, your energy or Qi (pronounced “chee”) moves through the organ systems in two-hour intervals.
 Qi draws inward to help restore the body between the hours of 1 a.m. and 3 a.m.
 The liver cleanses the blood and performs other functions, such as getting the blood ready to travel outward into the rest of the body.
 Over the next 12 hours, Qi cycles through the organs that assimilate, digest and eliminate food through the body or our diurnal organs.
 By mid-afternoon, the body begins to slow down again in preparation for the nocturnal phase.
 The nocturnal phase is all about restoring and maintaining.